 A list of questions you could be asked during the process of using a life insurance calculator include:

-The reason these questions are asked is to determine the level of cover you need to cover your families living costs.
-Based on the answers you give, the life insurance calculator can then determine how much life insurance cover you actually require, and that may be lower or higher than what you thought you needed.
+The reason these questions are asked is to determine the level of cover you need to cover your families living expenses.
+Based on the answers you give, the life insurance calculator can then decide how much life insurance cover you require, and that may be lower or higher than what you thought you needed.

 “The average premium of £10.31 a month, based on a 25-year term for a 38-year-old (average age of SunLife term life insurance customer) and accepted on standard rates, rising to £20.14 per month for smokers.”